How were the Great Sand Dunes formed?

 Through the breaking apart and movement (rifting) of large surface plates on Earth's surface, the Sangre de Cristo Mountains were uplifted in the rotation of a large plate.
 Fossils from the bottom of an ancient sea are now preserved in high layers of rock in the Sangre de Cristos.
 The San Juan Mountains were created through extended and dramatic volcanic activity.
 With these two mountain ranges in place, the San Luis Valley was born, covering an area roughly the size of the state of Connecticut.

 Smaller lakes still covered the valley floor, including two broad lakes in the northeastern side of the valley.
-Further climate change significantly reduced these lakes, leaving behind a large sheet of sand geologists call the sand sheet.
+Large amounts of sediment from the volcanic San Juan Mountains continued to wash down into these lakes, along with some sand from the Sangre de Cristo Mountains.
+Dramatic natural climate change later significantly reduced these lakes, leaving behind the sand sheet.
 Remnants of these lakes are still found today, in the form of sabkha wetlands.

 This combination of opposing winds, a huge supply of sand from the valley floor, and the sand recycling action of the creeks, are all part of the reason that these are the tallest dunes in North America.
 There are other dunes in Colorado, and in most western states in the US, but none as tall (750 feet) and none as dramatic.
 Here giant dunes rise in front of the alpine Sangre de Cristo Mountains, while streams flow across the sand seasonally, making for an unusual and unexpected sight.